rkaysen63/Election_Analysis/README.md

   * Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+In addition to their original request for the winner based on the popular votes and accounting of the total votes, votes per candidate and percentage of the votes per candidate, the Colorado Election Commission has also requested the voter turnout for each county, the percentage of votes from each county out of the total count, and to identify the county with the highest turnout.

 ## Challenge Summary